Friday, July 10, 2015

 TO ORDER DIRECTLY AT A DISCOUNT OF $4.00 PER COPY off of the $9.95 Amazon list price, go directly to this website: Who Told You You Were Naked?
 When you order, enter this code: A794DEE5.

 Sunday, May 18, 2014

 “Naked I came from my mother’s womb,

 The Lord gave and the Lord has taken away;

 may the name of the Lord be praised.” -- Job 1:21

-I was reminded the other day that my role in the restoration process is to seek it; God's role to give it.
+My role through the here-unfolding restoration process is to sincerely seek it; God's role to graciously give it.
 My role to accept it; His to affect it.
-My choice is to choose it; His is to do it.
-My role is to desire it; His to design it.
-He imparts unmerited grace; I offer unending praise.
+My choice to choose it; His to do it.
+My role to desire it; His to design it.
+His unmerited grace; my unending gratefulness.

 I know that sounds simple, but it can be confusing.
 Sometimes we put a great deal of effort into self-restoration, as if we can plow through our closets and drawers and then stand in front of a mirror for thirty minutes and apply all the right cover-ups to be convincing.
 We wink and strike a convincing pose and switch off the flattering light to turn and face . . . realistic life.
 Other times we turn the restoration over to someone else, an individual who seems to have it all together or a group that claims they can put it all together for you in 10 not-so-easy-almost-brutal-tough-love steps.
 Unfortunately, they may judge you more by your practiced poses of self-protection than by your plaintive woes of self-rejection.
 Depending on how they view you -- from behind masks of rigid self-righteousness or through hearts of tender brokenness -- they do a thumbs-up or thumbs-down, determining whether you are yet broken enough for their repair work to begin.
 As bad as you know you are, your acceptance of your badness may not look quite good enough for their goodness.
 Bless you later?